lowRISC/lowrisc-site/content/docs/untether-v0.2/mmio.md

 +++

+**Note: this initial implementation of MMIO is subject to significant further optimizations.**

 Although peripherals are mapped into the memory space, they cannot be accessed in the same way as cachable memory due to the consistency requirement of I/O operations and the possible side-effect of I/O read and write.
 To safely access the I/O psace of peripherals, a memory mapeed I/O gives core pipeline uncached access to I/O space (bypassing both L1 and L2) while enforcing I/O operations in the program order.

 To bypass L1 and L2 for I/O operations, they must be extracted from the normal memory operations and processed separately in L1 D$.
 The fllowing figure shows a L1 D$ with the MMIO support (probe and write-back units are removed to highlight the MMIO).
 The components in blue are used for MMIO.